 It's important you know exactly what you're agreeing to before you cosign.
 Here are some misconceptions about what happens when you cosign a loan.

-- Cosigning is a character reference.
+Cosigning is a character reference.
 Not true.
 As a cosigner, you guarantee repayment of the loan.
 If the borrower does not make the required payments, you must make them.
-You will also be responsible for paying any interest or fees, including court costs and attorney's fees.
+You will also be responsible for paying any interest or fees, which could also include court costs and attorney's fees.

-- The lender will pursue the borrower for repayment first.
+The lender will pursue the borrower for repayment first.
 Not true.
 Cosigners are 100% liable for the loan if the borrower fails to make payments.
-So, if the borrower stops making loan payments, creditors can collect the debt from you without trying to get it from the primary borrower first.
-They can garnish your wages or sue you to get repayment of the debt.
+So, if the borrower stops making loan payments, creditors can collect the debt from you.
+Being a cosigner means they can garnish wages or sue you to get repayment of the debt.

-- If the borrower declares bankruptcy, the debt is forgiven.
+If the borrower declares bankruptcy, the debt is forgiven.
 Not true.
 Even if the bankruptcy court discharges the debt for the borrower, cosigning on a loan means you are still responsible for paying the full amount of the debt plus any interest and fees unless you also declare bankruptcy.

-- If the borrower stops making payments on the loan, the lender has to notify you immediately.
+If the borrower stops making payments on the loan, the lender has to notify you immediately.
 Not true.
-Many lenders don't alert the cosigner until the loan is in default, which can significantly increase the amount you owe through interest and fees and damage your credit report.
+Many lenders may not alert the cosigner until the loan is in default, which can significantly increase the amount you owe through interest and fees and damage your credit report.1

 Even if the borrower you cosign for makes all his or her payments on time and in full, cosigning a loan does affect your credit.
 The total amount of the loan is considered as your debt and factored into your debt-to-earnings ratio (how much you owe compared to how much you make) when you apply for credit on your own.
 That means that cosigning on a loan can lower your credit score and limit the amount you can borrow.

 Before you cosign on a loan, think carefully about the risks and what the loan can do to your good credit.
-It's not just about helping someone out, it's about your own financial wellbeing too.
+Being a cosigner isn’t just about helping someone out, it's about your own financial well-being too.